Welcome to Part 1 of ‘The Safe Return to Exercise Series’ which is all about understanding your post-natal body.

 In this series I am going to go into detail about some of the physical changes that may occur.
 These physical changes can impact on us emotionally too!

-The four main topics I will discuss in more detail are:
+The three main topics I will discuss in more detail are:

 - Diastasis Recti (abdominal separation)